jermwormza/HBOX-IoT-Cloud-Data-Sharing/Project Notes.md

 1. Connect to Internet Network by whatever means
 2. Create (or use existing) IoTBus Cloud User account
-   - I would suggest that we establish a Varispeed Device Admin account that can Manage all Devices that Varispeed may be involved with.
+   - I would suggest that we establish a Company Wide Device Admin account that can Manage all Devices that the Company may be involved with.
 Associated Group Mailbox in O365.
 Users can be added to this mailbox for OTP code delivery when needed.
    - Devices are added through mobile app by scanning the QR Code related to each device and logging into the IOT Cloud.
      - It seems this step is necessary to create a AKey or a BKey which is required by cloud.
    - Inside Each project one can add additional users invited by email (user needs an IoTBus Cloud account already).